flach/slides/2025_recife_1/MD/MD.md

 ### How DST helps DS project management

-1. DST activities are systematically enumerated and hence reasonably comprehensive. <!-- .element: class="fragment" -->
+1. DST activities are systematically enumerated and hence reasonably comprehensive.
-2. A library of previous trajectories provides templates for new projects. <!-- .element: class="fragment" -->
+2. A library of previous trajectories provides templates for new projects.
-3. DST trajectories facilitate project planning: e.g., activities can be assigned personnel and budgets, and transitions function as milestones. <!-- .element: class="fragment" -->
+3. DST trajectories facilitate project planning: e.g., activities can be assigned personnel and budgets, and transitions function as milestones.
-4. DST encourages techniques from workflow inference and management, collection of statistics, etc. <!-- .element: class="fragment" -->
+4. DST encourages techniques from workflow inference and management, collection of statistics, etc.

 ### How DST relates to AutoML